survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Conclusion

 Writing webpack plugins can be challenging at first due to the sheer size of the API webpack provides and it is the most powerful way you can extend webpack, though.
-When you begin to design a plugin, it is a good idea to spend some time studying existing plugins that are close enough to what you are going to implement as this can generate insight on which hooks you should use and how.
+When you begin to design a plugin, it is a good idea to spend time studying existing plugins that are close enough to what you are going to implement as this can generate insight on which hooks you should use and how.

 It is a good idea to develop a plugin piece-wise so that you validate one piece of it at a time.
 The ultimate way to understand webpack plugins in great detail is to delve into webpack source itself as it is a big collection of plugins.